MattHatwey/Manemo/chapter3.md

 "Me either!" said Flame.

-Soon they arrived back in the dry field where they started spinning.
+Soon they arrived back in the dry plain where they started spinning.
 It had been 5 hours now, so they bought some food and came back home.

 "I'm Flame!" said Flame.